 Heading out of town, you will travel by roads to Vang Vieng with a stopover at the archeological site of Vang Xang dating back from the 11th century.
 On arrival at Vang Vieng, you will cross the Nam Song River, and then enjoy a short trek through the breathtaking mountain landscape to Tam None cave and some hill villages.
 Today will end with a spectacular view of the sunset over the Nam Song River.

 Overnight in Vang Vieng

 After breakfast, you’ll start your trek to explore the surrounding area of Vang Vieng, which is famous for the beautiful, breathtaking, limestone formations as well as the mystical caves.
 Along the way, you will visit the legendary cave of Tham Chang, the Ban Namka village, the Tai Deang and the Souay hill tribe people.
 They are all friendly and welcoming and will enjoy your visit.
 The remainder of the day will be free for your own exploration of the town and a relaxed stroll around the shopping area.

 Vang Vieng – Drive to Luang PrabangDay 5

-An early morning start to drive to Luang Prabang, which is perhaps the best preserved, traditional city in Southeast Asia.
-The road conditions are very poor, however the unequalled scenery with a mixture of steep terraced fields and hill tribe villages make for an interesting and unforgettable journey.
+In the early morning, we will start to drive to Luang Prabang, which is perhaps the best-preserved, traditional city in Southeast Asia.
+The road conditions are very poor, however, the unequaled scenery with a mixture of steep terraced fields and hill tribe villages make for an interesting and unforgettable journey.
 After check-in to your hotel, you will visit the impressive stupa of Wat Visoun and the shrine of Wat Mai.
-You then climb to the top of Phousi Hill for an enjoyable exploration of the sacred, gilded stupa as well as a beautiful sunset view of the city and the mighty Mekong River.
+You will then climb to the top of Phousi Hill for an enjoyable exploration of the sacred, gilded stupa as well as a beautiful sunset view of the city and the mighty Mekong River.

 Overnight in Luang Prabang